Kaveri1950/Athlete-Face-Recognition-using-Haar-Cascades/README.md

 - Raw image (32×32×3) and wavelet-transformed image (32×32) are vertically combined, resulting in a **4096-dimensional feature vector**.

 ### 3. Dataset Cleaning
 - Classes with fewer than 40 images are removed to ensure reliable training data.
-- Final dataset consists of 3 valid athlete categories.

 ### 4. Model Training & Selection
 Multiple models were trained and compared using **GridSearchCV** and cross-validation: